 Who knew that a question type could be so shrouded in controversy?
-The multiple-choice question (MCQ) may be a “Who Wants to Be a Millionaire” favorite, but it’s also the most widely debated question type when it comes to efficacy and outcomes reporting.
+The multiple choice question (MCQ) may be a “Who Wants to Be a Millionaire” favorite, but it’s also the most widely debated question type when it comes to efficacy and outcomes reporting.
 Why all the buzz?
-The multi-choice question is forever associated with standardized tests, Scantron sheets, #2 pencils, and all of the above.
-But like any question type, there are benefits and downfalls, there's a time and place, and there's a slew of best practices.
-But let’s not get distractor’d; let’s weigh out the pros and cons and figure out when to best use this traditional testing favorite.
+The multiple choice question is forever associated with standardized tests, Scantron sheets, #2 pencils, and all of the above.
+But like any question type, there are benefits and downfalls, there's a time and place, and there are a slew of best practices.
+Let’s weigh the pros and cons and figure out when to best use this traditional testing favorite.

 The Multiple-Benefit Question Type

 Like any question type, the format alone is useless without proper usage, wording, and subject pairing to make it effective.
-The following benefits make multi-choice an attractive option for fact-based content.
+The following benefits make multiple choice an attractive option for fact-based content.

-- Easy on the Grader: Think about the instructor with no TA and 500 students in their 101 course.
-Essays and short answer questions, while effective, will inevitably delay their grading.
+- Easy on the Grader Think about the instructor with no TA and 500 students in their 101 course.
+Essays and short answer questions, while effective, will inevitably delay grading.
 Auto-graded multiple-choice questions allow instructors to test their students quickly and efficiently, without hiring additional graders.

-- Time and Scope: There’s a reason why multiple-choice questions are a default for most standardized testing.
-By nature, MCQ's allow for fast testing across a vast expanse of content.
+- Time and Scope: There’s a reason why MCQs are a default for most standardized testing.
+By nature, MCQs allow for fast testing across a vast expanse of content.
 According to Vanderbilt University, “because students can typically answer a multiple choice item much more quickly than an essay question, tests based on multiple choice items can typically focus on a relatively broad representation of course material, thus increasing the validity of the assessment.”

-- Flexibility: Perhaps it isn’t the nature of the question but what we are asking that allows us to think of this question type as so rigid.
-There are options to expand to different Bloom’s options in a multiple choice question.
+- Flexibility Perhaps it isn’t the nature of the question but what we are asking that allows us to think of this question type as so rigid.
+There are options to expand to different Bloom’s Taxonomy levels in am MCQ.
 While many default to questions that test both understanding and remembering facts, a well-worded question can test on application and analysis.

-- Measurable and Reliable: With the focus on efficacy measurement in schools increasing, being able to have large amounts of objective testing data that shows a student’s grasp and retention of content is pivotal for an institution.
+- Measurable and Reliable With the focus on efficacy measurement in schools increasing, being able to have large amounts of objective testing data that show students' grasp and retention of content is pivotal for an institution.

 The Multiple Layers of Controversy

-All benefits aside, multiple-choice questions are widely debated for their efficacy and often considered a poor question type to gauge a student’s level of critical thinking, keeping them far better suited for lower-level Bloom's questioning.
+All benefits aside, MCQs are widely debated for their efficacy and often considered a poor question type to gauge a student’s level of critical thinking, making them far better suited for lower-level Bloom's questioning.
 The following are some of the pitfalls mentioned by leading MCQ opponents.

-- Development Time: For the question author, a well-crafted multiple-choice question isn’t always just about writing the best correct answer, it’s creating deeply convincing false answers, or distractors.
+- Development Time For the question author, a well-crafted MCQ isn’t always just about writing the best correct answer, it’s creating deeply convincing false answers, or distractors.
 This takes more time than a simple fill-in-the-blank or essay question.
 Too many sloppy questions have been written in the past that give the correct answer away or that give a freebie distractor away as a definitely wrong answer.

-- Diversify Your Question Types: With the majority of standardized tests heavily reliant on multiple-choice, choosing when to use MCQ's needs to be deliberate and interspersed with other question types that assess students on their abilities to create, evaluate, and formulate their own responses to situational questions.
+- Diversify Your Question Types With the majority of standardized tests heavily reliant on multiple-choice, deliberate choices must be made as to when to use MCQs and MCQs should be interspersed with other question types that assess students on their abilities to create, evaluate, and formulate their own responses to situational questions.

 Your Lifelines: Best Practices for MCQ Authoring

-- The Power of Distractors: A well developed MCQ not only tests students on correct answers, they put to rest commonly chosen incorrect answers by adding them in as distractors.
+- The Power of Distractors A well developed MCQ not only tests students on correct answers, it puts to rest commonly chosen incorrect answers by adding them in as distractors.
 Choose your distractor options carefully.
-Be consistent in your options, make them each plausible and relevant to the subject matter being learned.
+Be consistent in your options, make them each plausible and relevant to the subject matter being tested.
 A key term from two chapters ago is a dead giveaway.
 Like matching questions, you want to keep your options homogenous with an objective list format such as numerical or alphabetical.

 - What to Avoid